Keeping Your Dog’s Teeth Healthy

 Your dog’s teeth should be a pearly white color and have little to no deposits of plaque on them.
 The gums should be pink, not red, inflamed or swollen, and their breath should have no distinct odor.
-If your dogs teeth have a layer of plaque, swollen gums and bad breath, it is likely their dental health is already compromised, However, there are a number of treatment options followed by preventative measures that can be used to prevent the problem from coming back.
+If your dog’s teeth have a layer of plaque, swollen gums, and bad breath, it is likely their dental health is already compromised, However, there are a number of treatment options followed by preventative measures that can be used to prevent the problem from coming back.
 Be aware of any changes to your dog’s teeth or eating habits.
 If your dog is hesitant toward eating or chewing a bone or a toy, take a look inside their mouth.
-Gingivitis (inflamed gums) and broken teeth can cause pain while chewing and should be addressed immediately before discomfort and refusal to eat progresses.
+Gingivitis (inflamed gums) and broken teeth can cause pain while chewing and should be addressed immediately before discomfort and refusal to eat progress.

 As with most ailments, prevention is much easier than treating the issue after it has already progressed.
 It is important to start prevention as early as possible – as soon as a puppy is weaned of his mother and is eating solid food, you should start offering bones and chews.